mm80843/T3.5/docs/Benef/PBN__Benef_1014.md

 * [Covid-19 Associated Risks and Mitigation Strategies relevant for the UK Construction Industry](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_210.md)
 * [Strategies to Mitigate COVID-19 Pandemic Impacts on Health and Safety of Workers in Construction Projects](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_268.md)

+## Name of the Benefit

+Implementing mitigation measures and ensuring worker safety protects the health and well-being of construction workers and prevents the spread of the virus to the public